kevinalencarr/kevinalencarr/README.md

 ## Hey 👋🏼

 - 🧑🏻 My name is Kevin, and *The Wonder Years* TV show is to blame.
-- ✍🏻 I'm a journalist becoming a dev.
-I've been working with science communication for five years.
+- ✍🏻 I was a journalist before becoming a dev, having worked with science communication for seven years.
-- 👨🏻‍💻 Currently focusing on back-end development, mainly with .NET.
+- 👨🏻‍💻 Currently focusing on full strack development, mainly with .NET and Angular.

 ## Stats, Tools & More 💻